scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ### Proposed Solutions (not comprehensive)

-* The server MUST ask the Control Services for a path, regardless of the client's policy.
+* The server MUST ask the control plane for a path, regardless of the client's policy.
 * The client SHOULD (somehow) send a new packet with a new path, prompting the server to use this path from now on.
 * The client and server agree, via a path policy specification,